If you need help now

-If you are worried about your immediate safety, or you are worried about someone else’s safety, call 999 for emergency services
+Are you worried about your immediate safety?
+Or worried about someone else’s safety?
+Call 999 for emergency services

-If you have taken an overdose call 999.
+Have you or someone you know taken an overdose?
+Call 999.
 The call is free.
 You can ask to stay on the line while you wait for help to arrive.
 Or you could go to the nearest Accident and Emergency department.

 Help and Advice

 - If you are worried about your mental health then talk to your GP who can help you to assess the problem and agree an action plan with you.